-Some course organisers do not get the differences between Business English, ESP (English for Specific Purposes) and EAP (English for Academic Purposes).
+Some course organisers do not distinguish between Business English, ESP (English for Specific Purposes) and EAP (English for Academic Purposes).
 Therefore, it would help if you are open-minded when going into the area referred to as Business English.

-The main thing to remember about Business English is, relates to expectations.
+The main thing to remember about Business English is it relates to expectations.
 Not your expectations, but those of your students or their sponsors.
-Course organisers request Business English because they want a course that relates to occupational or professional language needs.
+Course organisers request Business English because they want a course related to occupational or professional language needs.

 Investigating, analysing and fulfilling Business English students’ needs is critical to the success of any Business English course.
-Therefore, it is best if you initially focused on analysing the language needs research process.
+Therefore, it is best to explore the language needs research process.
 This process is called a “Needs Analysis”.

 Do not assume that your role as a Business English teacher is well-defined.
-You may need to consider tasks or concerns which are outside a standard English teacher’s role.
+You may need to consider tasks or concerns outside a standard English teacher’s role.
 Your priority is to run successful courses.
-To be possible in the field of Business English, you need to consider wider issues.
+To be possible in the field of Business English, you need to consider broader issues.

 Your students in a Business English course

 Your students may be motivated if English skills are essential in their work environment.
-Another motivation factor is each student’s attitude towards both learning English and getting trained.
-A final motivational factor could be future promotion prospects for employees who have superior English skills.
+Another motivation factor is each student’s attitude towards learning English and getting trained.
+A final motivational factor could be future promotion prospects for employees with superior English skills.

 Whether your students are overly confident or unmotivated, do not worry!
-Even students who are tired, preoccupied with work and seem uninterested in English can become highly motivated.
+Tired students, preoccupied with work and seem uninterested in English, can become highly motivated.
 If the need for English in their work is made clear to them and you treat them as partners in the learning process, they will want to learn.
 Your students should see that learning Business English has quantifiable value.

 The purpose of a Business English course

 The purpose of a Business English course is to fulfil students’ work-related needs.
-These needs are usually specific and can cover a wide range of language areas.
+These needs are usually specific and can cover many language areas.
 For example, suppose a multinational corporation employs your students.
 In that case, their prime need will probably be communication.
 For example, phone conversations, reporting, writing correspondence, reading publications and performing other workplace tasks.